caro46/Pipa_parva/pipa_rhyno.md

 make: *** [CSL6209-1.fa] Error 213
 ```
 Not sure what is going on and a lot of recent issues on multiple servers so started again on `wob101` (Sept.
 6) - before I was running on `iqaluk`.
 So `wobbie` is still on unstable set up.
 The run seems to take forever and right now (Sept.7) no file has been produced.
 Maybe need to switch again to another server.
+Killed the job on `wobbie` (nothing was happening and other people also switched because they couldn't run their jobs) and run again on `iqaluk` (Sept.8).

 Interesting discussion [here](https://github.com/bcgsc/abyss/issues/104) about empty `.hist` files.
 ## 2- Mugsy - not used